 The question of whether you should make your power supply fan face upside or downside in a case is very common these days.
 Most standard power supplies are equipped with a fan to blow hot air outside or take cool air inside for cooler operation.

-But have you ever wondered, why the PSU units vary position in accordance to the case of the model of the PSU’s?
+But have you ever wondered, why the PSU units vary in position in accordance with the case of the model of the PSU?
 What are the key factors deciding the position of your PSU in your case?
 Should you keep your PSU up or down?

 Well, if you are already aware then you have a keen nose for PC hardware.
 However, if you don’t know the reason behind this, then this topic will help to clear the scenarios for you.
 After reading the whole thing, you will be able to understand the differences clearly.

 How to determine the position of your SMPS?

 When it comes down to the placement of your SMPS, most of the time it will depend on what type of case you are having.

 Most of the present-day PC cases come with either top mount or bottom mount SMPS options.
 In that case, if your case has ventilation and a dust filter present at the bottom, then place your SMPS fan facing towards it.